 Book lists for OIE programs are different from book lists for courses on the New York campuses.
 Please make sure you check the book lists for your program before departing for your semester abroad and arrive with all of the required texts at the start of your program.
-We will update this section with fall 2019 booklists after June 15, 2019.
+We will update this section with Spring 2020 booklists after November 15, 2019.

 - Booklist -Summer Session I.pdf